 You shouldn’t have too many expectations that one artwork can change your life.
 Normally it doesn’t.
 But all these works, all these little pinches, do help the collective body to arrive at a new understanding or consciousness.
 What I’m focusing on in particular are the artworks that when you see it or hear it, it really does something to you, even if you’re not trained as an artist.

 One of my favorite examples is Thomas Thwaites, a British artist and designer, who did a project called GoatMan.
 He went to the Swiss Alps and tried to investigate as much as possible what it would be like to be an animal, and eventually wrote a book about the experience called How I Took a Holiday from Being Human.
-He worked together with biologists and technologists to develop a suit that would replicate the physical experience of being a goat, and then went to live amongst the goats for three days.
+He worked together with biologists and technologists to develop a suit that would replicate the physical experience of being a goat, and then went to live among the goats for three days.
 He was totally immersed, eating grass and so on, and so after a few days he was exhausted and couldn’t go on anymore.

 The thing is, there are all these pictures of him in the beautiful Swiss Alps in this really high tech, futuristic goat suit.
 If I show it to my grandmother or my uncle, or anyone who’s not occupied with art, they all have immediate reactions to it.
 They’re curious, they’re amused.